Examples of Employment Law Cases of Unfair Dismissal

 18 September 2019

-Unfair dismissal is one of the most commonly pursued types of employment law cases.
-This can encompass numerous different circumstances.
-Below are two examples of the unfair dismissal cases which our Employment Solicitors have dealt with.
+Unfair dismissal is one of the most common types of employment law cases.
+Unfair dismissal can take many different forms.
+Below are two examples of unfair dismissal cases which our Employment Solicitors have dealt with.

-The first case example addresses a dispute as to whether there had been an unfair dismissal or a resignation.
-The second deals with whether an employee had been wrongly accused of gross misconduct, for which she had been dismissed.
+The first example looks at a dispute around whether there was unfair dismissal or a resignation.
+The second deals with whether an employee had been wrongly accused of gross misconduct, which she had then been dismissed for.

-There is sometimes a dispute as to whether an employee has resigned or been dismissed.
-We recently assisted a client in this situation.
+There is sometimes a dispute around whether an employee has resigned or been dismissed.
+Our employment solicitors helped a client in this situation.

-Our client, Mr A, had been employed for a period of 7 years when he became unwell due to stress at work.
+Our client, Mr A, had been employed for 7 years when he became unwell because of stress at work.

 Mr A had a Transient Ischaemic Attack (TIA) and was told by his doctor that this was stress induced.
-Although Mr A was advised his role had the benefit of a full contractual sickness pay, having been signed off work he only received 1 week of full pay and statutory sick pay thereafter.
+Although Mr A was advised that his role had the benefit of a full contractual sickness pay, once he was signed off work he only received 1 week of full pay and then received statutory sick pay.

 A heated discussion then occurred between Mr A and his employer.
 The employer alleged Mr A had said words to the effect of a resignation.
-The employer also alleged that Mr A agreed to leave at an undetermined future date when it was convenient for the business.
+The employer also alleged that Mr A agreed to leave his role at an undetermined future date, when it was convenient for the business.

 After a further period of sickness Mr A again did not receive sick pay.
 When this was queried with his employer, he was informed that they had accepted his verbal resignation and this had been confirmed in a letter.
 Mr A had not received this letter.